mitre/fieldmanual/sphinx-docs/Parsers.md

         - invoke-mimi.ps1
 ```

-This time, we are using the `plugins.stockpile.app.parsers.katz`, which will take the output
+This time, we are using `plugins.stockpile.app.parsers.katz`, which will take the output
 from the `Invoke-Mimikatz -DumpCreds` command and apply the 3 specified mappings when parsing
 the output.
 Note that in all 3 mappings, the source fact is the same: `domain.user.name`, but
-the relationships and target facts are all different, based on what kind of information we
+the relationship edges and target facts are all different, based on what kind of information we
 want to save.
 The resulting facts, assuming the command was successful and provided the desired
 information, will include the username, password, NTLM hash, and SHA1 hash, all linked together
 with the appropriate relationship edges.